 We were shocked along this drive at the addition of crowd control style barriers which had been put up in the Summer months to prevent people parking illegally.
 These not only spoiled the natural landscape and tarnished photos but it angered us that money and time needs to be spent on fencing because of tourists who won’t obey the signage.

 Instead they stop for photo opportunities where they fancy.
 Please do not be this person, stick to the road and designated stops to avoid further erosion and potential accidents.

 Drive Time: From Loch Ard Gorge to Port Campbell is only 10 minute drive

 Port Campbell is a sleepy seaside village home to beautiful boutique accommodation and some fabulous foodie spots.
 We recommend Forage on the Foreshore not only because our lunch was delicious (we also had coffee & cake to take away for the drive) but because of the restaurant’s ethos.

 They pride themselves on sustainability and their menu focuses on produce that is foraged and produced along The Great Ocean Road – including herbs and vegetables from their own garden.
 Enjoy the incredible view as you relax to the tunes from their 1960s radiogram before hopping back in the car to continue your Great Ocean Road itinerary.

 15. The Arch

-You won’t be back in the car for long as it’s only 10 minutes (ish) until your next Great Ocean Road stop – The Arch.
+You won’t be back in the car for long as it’s under 10 minutes until your next Great Ocean Road stop – The Arch.
 As the name describes it is an arch naturally sculpted by the stunning swell that has worn away the rock.